in0k-LAZ/in0k_lazExt_BTF_MessagesView_OnCMPL/README.md

 *[Expert]* for *[Lazarus IDE]*.

 ###### Adds features to the IDE
-Window *"[Messages View]"* bring to front, when you start compilling or building project.
+Window *"[Messages View]"* bring to front, when you start compiling or building project.

 ### Installation
 Installation by standard scheme.